simon-rb/alibaba_cloud_scripts/create_ecs_instance/README.md

 ### Step 5: Verify the Setup (ECS Instance, Local Machine)

 1. **Check Docker Container Status (ECS Instance)**:
+    - Ensure ports 80 and 8080 are open in your security group for inbound traffic.
     - Verify that the Docker containers are running:
       ```sh
       sudo docker ps